MiddletonCommunityVoice/services-list/content/volunteering/cvs.md

 ---

 ### Information
-Community Transport for a small charge
+Community Transport for a small charge.
+HMR Circle has now taken over this services using the same phone number.

 ### Opening Times
 * Mon - Fri 9 - 12 & 1 - 4pm